DaverSomethingSomethingOrg/ConanToolchain/README.md

-If you are using your own compiler versions, or ABI configurations for your products, then you will likely want your toolchains to be built in a manner compatible with your products.
+If you are using your own compiler versions, or ABI configurations for your products, then you will likely want your toolchains to be built using configurations consistent and compatible with your products.

 ## Why is installation prefix important?